kk663/znn-release/docs/tutorial.rst

 The tutorial focuses on usage of the python interface since it is more convenient to use.

 The tutorial assumes that you are already familiar with how to use AWS.
 If you are not familiar with how to use AWS, please consult the AWS tutorial `here <https://cs224d.stanford.edu/supplementary/aws-tutorial-2.pdf>`_.
-Please contact `William Wong <william.wong@princeton.edu>`_ to get an AWS account or share the ZNN AMI with your account.
-The ZNN AMI is not currently publicly available.
+The ZNN AMI is publicly available in the ``US East (N. Virginia)`` region under the name ``ZNN Public Release`` with AMI ID ``ami-161d9101``.

 The tutorial also assumes that you are somewhat familiar with neural networks and how to train them.